heiskr/drab.css/README.md

 15. Remove shadow on iOS.
 16. Use more common, consistent, and attractive colors.
 17. Finally, limit width on a high element so text is more readable.
 (The only class!)

+## Alternatives

+The "Very Lightweight" section of [troxler/awesome-css-frameworks](https://github.com/troxler/awesome-css-frameworks#very-lightweight) has several stylesheets with few to no classes.